Ficool

 He did not look like that man now.

-He moved like someone who had forgotten his own body.
-Wild, too fast in short bursts, then stumbling as if the ground shifted under him.
+He moved like someone who had forgotten his own body with wild, short bursts, then stumbling as if the ground were shifting under him, as one would expect to see during a Growth, although the mountain was not shaking.

 One village guard lunged at him from the side, trying to pin his arms.
 The caravan guard twisted without even looking, shrugged him off, and flung him away.
 The local guard hit the side of a wagon and dropped like a sack.